Let’s say you’re spending a lot of resources on SEO and PPC services. Your traffic is improving month-over-month by 10...

 - Site speed

-- All the things that Google already knows people are interested topically around SEO
+- Any other topic Google knows people are interested around SEO

-If you do these three steps, you will be able to rank number one for the keywords you’re targeting.
+If you perform these three steps, you will be able to rank number one for the keywords you’re targeting.

 It takes time.
 It takes perseverance.